Robust control and optimal Rydberg states for neutral atom two-qubit gates: Calculation of polarizabilities and lifetimes

-and we extract the polarisability from fits of the DC Stark shift to the electric field ranges in the inset of Fig.~\ref{appendixpolarizability}.
+and we extract the polarizability from fits of the DC Stark shift to the electric field ranges in the inset of Fig.~\ref{appendixpolarizability}.
 The ARC3.0 library \cite{ROBERTSON2021107814} was used for these calculations.
 We now briefly discuss the role of optical dipole traps during the gate operation.
 Although the trap can be switched off during the pulse (see Sec. \ref{robustsection}), the atom will still expand under the free potential and eventually leave the trap for a long enough duration \cite{propagator}.
 There are also other challenges when switching off the trap.
 The blinking on and off of the traps can lead to heating of the atoms and thus heat the entire qubit array.
 On a sequential gate-based platform, this limits the depth of the gate circuit.

 Another possibility is to simply leave the trap on for the Rydberg excitation.
 It is often assumed that the anti-trapping will then lead to exponential loss of the atoms in time \cite{pagano_error_2022}, however, experimentally it is found that this is not the case \cite{madjarov_high-fidelity_2020,Bluvstein2022,sven2}.
-More research in recapture rates depending on the status of the trap needs to be done to shed light on this discussion.
+We note recent work on the calculation of anti-trapping loss rates for Rydberg states in $^{88}$Sr atoms, that models this scenario \cite{dekeijzer2023recapture}.
+Further, a recent trapping scheme proposed for $^{88}$Sr \cite{khazali2023subnanometer} -- employing the optical twist of atomic eigenstates -- presents a novel alternative to the optical tweezer traps and holds promise to mitigate errors (including the anti-trapping loss) associated with tweezers, as discussed in this section.